toxicologist/htm-appendix-translator/README.md

 ## Usage:
 * You can just double-click `convert.py` and it will open if you have Python 3 installed.
 * Otherwise, open your terminal and type `python convert.py`.
+The usage is fairly straightforward.